Nikon

 The angle of view is now wider than an 8mm sigma on an APS-C camera.

-What's gained: Here, the extra area provided by cutting off
+Here, the extra area provided by cutting off

 the fins is illustrated with the red outline for comparison.